7 M&A Valuation Methods: Calculate a Companies True Worth

 Often fails to capture intangible assets or market position.

-Financials matter, but they’re just one part of a strong valuation.
+Financials matter, but they’re just one part of a strong valuation in M&A.

 To get the valuation you deserve in an M&A deal, you also need to tell a compelling story about those aspects of the business that you know make it even more valuable than its current revenue figures suggest.